n-mounier/MRlap/README.md

 should be provided:
 Effect-size: `b`, `beta`, `beta1` , `or`
 Standard error: `se`, `std`

+To perform distance-pruning of instruments, the following columns must also be present:
+chromosome: `chr`
+position: `pos`

 *If (at least) one of the datasets is coming from a case-control GWAS:*